hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 | `Flash-NanoPiDomotz.ps1` | Windows | Writes the SD card and prepares it |
 | `flash-nanopi-domotz.sh` | macOS or Linux | The same thing, for Mac and Linux |

 Use the one that matches your computer.
 You do not need the other.
-The Windows section below downloads its script for you, so there is nothing to copy across by hand.
+Step 2 downloads the right script for you, so there is nothing to copy across by hand.

 The setup script is not something you need to copy anywhere.
 The board downloads it itself in step 5.